WildGenie/ataaof-denemeler/SoruGetir/output/md/ATA-AÖF - Dönem 1 - Yabancı Dil I - Sorular.md

     - C-) has be feeling
     - D-) feeling
     - **Cevap E-) has been feeling**
     ***
+1. Emin, where have you been? here is she?
+We .......................... for you since midday.<br />
+C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?
+    - A-) have been wait
+    - B-) waited
+    - C-) wait
+    - **Cevap D-) have been waiting**
+    - E-) are waiting
+    ***
 1. Jane: When did you graduate from university?<br />
 Alice: I graduated in 2006.&nbsp;<br />